-- corrupt conduct - criminal offences - serious professional misconduct - dishonest performance of public functions - intentional or reckless breach of public trust - intentional or reckless misuse of information - substantial mismanagement of public resources - substantial risk to health or safety of a person - substantial risk to the environment - conduct of any person that adversely affects the honest performance by a public officer of their functions - conduct of any person that is intended to adversely affect the effective performance by a public officer of their functions for the benefit of the other person
+- · corrupt conduct, which includes conduct that: - adversely affects the honest performance by a public officer or public body of the functions of a public officer or public body; - constitutes or involves the dishonest performance of the functions of a public officer or public body; - constitutes or involves knowingly or recklessly breaching public trust; - involves the misuse of information or material acquired in the course of the performance of the functions of a public officer or public body; or - is intended to adversely affect the effective performance of the functions or powers of a public officer or public body and results in the person or their associate obtaining a specified benefit; - criminal offences; - · serious professional misconduct; - dishonest performance of public functions; - intentional or reckless breach of public trust; - intentional or reckless misuse of information or material acquired in the course of the performance of the functions of the public officer or public body; - substantial mismanagement of public resources; - substantial risk to health or safety of a person; - substantial risk to the environment; - conduct of any person that adversely affects the honest performance by a public officer of their functions; - conduct of any person that is intended to adversely affect the effective performance by a public officer of their functions for the benefit of the other person; - conduct of any person that could constitute a conspiracy or attempt to engage in any of the conduct referred to above.

-Detrimental Action is:
+Detrimental Action includes:

 - action causing injury, loss or damage;

-- · intimidation or harassment; or
+- intimidation or harassment; or

 - discrimination, disadvantage or adverse treatment in relation to a person's employment, career, profession, trade or business, including the taking of disciplinary action.

-Who can make a Public Interest Disclosure?
+Who can make a public interest disclosure?

 Any person can make a public interest disclosure about improper conduct engaged in, or detrimental action taken by, TCV or one of its employees, officers or directors.
+A disclosure can relate to conduct or action that may have already taken place, may be occurring now or may happen in the future.